serenityzz/serenityzz/_posts/2025-05-30-silkworms.md

 ---
 title: Raising silkworms
 date: 2025-05-30
 tag: personal story

 ---

-This spring :blossom:, I raised silkworms for the very first time.
+This spring 🌼, I raised silkworms for the very first time.

-I grew up in the Yangtze River Delta, where it is common to raise silkworms to produce silk; and in spring, mulberry leaves :leaves:, the only food silkworms eat, are plentiful. <br>
+I grew up in the Yangtze River Delta, where it is common to raise silkworms to produce silk; and in spring, mulberry leaves 🍃, the only food silkworms eat, are plentiful. <br>
 Still, never in my life have I raised any myself.
 I avoided it because I don’t like insects, especially the soft-bodied kind without a spine.
-Just thinking about them crawling would make me feel uneasy :worried:.
+Just thinking about them crawling would make me feel uneasy 😟.

 The idea to raise silkworms came from my daughter’s Nature class at school. <br>
 One evening during dinner, she said, *“Mum, our Nature teacher is giving us silkworm eggs to hatch at home.
 Can I bring some back so we can watch how they become silkworms, grow through different stages, and eventually become moths?”*